junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Lucifer back in bunker in Vince's vessel, they help Lucifer recover, by looking for a new/repaired vessel for him

-Bunker has never before seen more like a hospital inpatient department -- practically everyone living in here is a sick and/or wounded.
+Bunker has never before seen more like a hospital inpatient department -- practically everyone living in here could use some medical attention.
 Including the hostage.
-For a brief moment, Dean even feels bad for him, watching his passed-out vessel chained to the dungeon, until he remembers all the shitty things the Devil has done to them.
+For a brief moment, Dean even feels bad for him, watching his passed-out vessel chained to the dungeon -- he almost looks like just a normal guy, that second-tier rock star is probably also still in there suffering big time -- until he remembers all the shitty things the Devil has done to them.
 To him.
 To Cas.
 He then wants nothing more than giving the bastard more punches.

 But even without the punches, Lucifer doesn't look so hot.
 The degrading process is visible and fast, spreading from the skin to deeper underneath, as if watching a piece of fresh meat turning bad in room temperature in speed-up mode.
 The blackened, necrotic skin fall from his body like winter leaves falling, showing the flesh underneath.
 Then the flesh shrink as dark spots and sores spreading, like some moth-eaten woods, cankered and charred.
 After the flesh fall off, that is only the skeleton left standing.
 Walking and talking.
 But even the bones are crumbling down, leaving pieces of broken fragments on the floor, falling apart.
 With that rate, within a few days, they wouldn't have a chained Lucifer in the basement, he'd become a pile of dust plus some pitiful, spinning, vessel-less grace looking for a body.